danielharrell/does_music_move/does_music_move.md

 Does music move?

-(Reverse the following two "yeses".)

-Well, yes---if by "move", we meant the way that we can indeed be *moved* by music: from table-taps to tangos to tears.

-Or yes again---if by "music", we meant the vibrations of sound that allow us to hear what a musician plays: from instrument to air to ear.
+Well, yes---if by "music", we meant the vibrations of sound that allow us to hear what a musician plays: from instrument to air to ear.

+Or yes again---if by "move", we meant the way that we can indeed be *moved* by music: from table-taps to tangos to tears.

 But the question becomes less easy to answer, if we ask it of music and movement in a more